fontclubbelgica/fontclubbelgica.xyz/_typefaces/mad-serif.md

     <p>Hershey’s expertise as a cartographer and mathematician is evident in the precision and mathematical approach behind the fonts.
 However, despite their utility, the original fonts were never meant to be aesthetic masterpieces.
 The quirks that arose from these technical compromises, though, eventually became a source of fascination for later designers.</p>

-    <p>The Transition to Modern Type Families: Mad Sans and Mad Serif
+    <h2>The Transition to Modern Type Families: Mad Sans and Mad Serif</h2>
-    Fast forward several decades, and the Hershey Fonts have found new life through the creative reinterpretation of Dries Wiewauters, who sought to preserve the quirky, low-resolution charm of the originals while making them more usable in contemporary design contexts.
+    <p>Fast forward several decades, and the Hershey Fonts have found new life through the creative reinterpretation of Dries Wiewauters, who sought to preserve the quirky, low-resolution charm of the originals while making them more usable in contemporary design contexts.
 Two modern type families—Mad Sans and Mad Serif—have evolved from these early experiments, maintaining the spirit of the Hershey Fonts while refining their design for more versatile applications.</p>
     </div></div><div><div>
     <img src="FCB_Research_Mad_3.svg" />
     </div><div>